 MRX Protein C

-MRX Protein C is a chromogenic test for quantitative determination of Protein C activity in citrated human plasma which can be used as an aid in diagnosis of Protein C deficiency.
-Protein C deficiencies, hereditary and/or acquired, increases the risk for developing thromboembolic disease.
-There are two different types of Protein C deficiency; type I refers to reduced biosynthesis whereas type II is characterized by a decrease in functional activity.
-MRX Protein C measures Protein C activity, thus covering both types of Protein C deficiency.
+MRX Protein C is a chromogenic test for quantitative determination of protein C activity in citrated human plasma which can be used as an aid in diagnosis of protein C deficiency.
+Protein C deficiencies, hereditary and/or acquired, increase the risk for developing thromboembolic disease.
+There are two different types of protein C deficiency; type I refers to reduced biosynthesis whereas type II is characterised by a decrease in functional activity.
+MRX Protein C measures protein C activity, thus covering both types of protein C deficiencies.
 MRX Protein C consists of two components: Protein C Activator and Protein C Substrate.
-When a plasma sample is mixed with the Protein C Activator, all endogenous functional Protein C is activated.
-The level of activated Protein C in the plasma sample is quantified by adding a substrate that is specifically hydrolyzed by activated Protein C. The pNA released when the substrate is cleaved is proportional to the Protein C level in the sample.
+When a plasma sample is mixed with the Protein C Activator, all functional protein C is activated.
+The level of activated protein C in the plasma sample is quantified by adding a substrate that is specifically hydrolysed by activated protein C. The pNA released when the substrate is cleaved is proportional to the protein C level in the sample.